aliemteam/aliemcards/cards/spinal-epidural-abscess/card.md

 - Immunocompromised
 - Other site of infection

+## Limitation

-**Limitation:** 1/3 of physicians did NOT follow guidelines with ≥1 risk factor esp in setting of trauma and non-midline spine pain
+1/3 of physicians did NOT follow guidelines with ≥1 risk factor esp in setting of trauma and non-midline spine pain

-**Results:**
+## Results

 - **Diagnostic delays:** 84% without guidelines, 10% with guidelines (OR = 48)
 - **Motor deficits at diagnosis:** 82% without guidelines, 19% with guidelines (OR = 19)